Spokane native Steve Gleason to receive Congressional Gold Medal on Wednesday

 He is the father of baby girl Gray, who has born in October 2018, and her older brother, River.

-Gleason is the first former NFL player to receive the Congressional Gold Medal.
+Gleason is the first former NFL player and only the eighth former athlete to receive the Congressional Gold Medal, the nation's highest civilian honor.
 Other recipients of the honor include Rosa Parks, Thomas Edison and the Dalai Lama.

-"It's pretty much totally insane that I will be receiving the congressional gold medal,” Gleason told KREM in August.
-“Given that the list of past honorees includes the Dalai Lama, Robert Frost, Rosa Parks, Thomas Edison and other huge humanitarian giants in history, it's hard to fathom being on the same list.”

-RELATED: 'It's pretty much totally insane': Steve Gleason talks about getting Congressional Gold Medal

-KREM 2’s Mark Hanrahan is traveling to Washington, D.C. on Jan.
+KREM 2’s Mark Hanrahan is in Washington, D.C. on Jan.
 15 to cover the latest chapter in Gleason’s inspirational story.

 RELATED: Spokane native Steve Gleason helps develop eye-powered wheelchair